28 May Public Holidays in Barcelona during Summer

 Primavera Sound: 30th May – 1st June

-An unmissable 3-day music festival held in the Parc del Fòrum, this colourful affair celebrates equality and diversity, while bringing both upcoming artists to the stage and also throwing in some indie classics to keep the party rolling.
+An unmissable 3-day music festival held in the Parc del Fòrum, this colourful affair celebrates equality and diversity, while bringing upcoming artists to the stage as well as throwing in some indie classics to keep the party rolling.

 Grec Festival: mid-June – early August.